sittimunirahar/document-verification-api/README.md

     **Without Sail**

-    As mentioned in the Prerequisites, ensure you have the required dependencies (PHP, Composer, and a database) installed locally.
+    As mentioned in the Prerequisites, ensure that you have the required dependencies (PHP, Composer, and a database) installed locally.
     - Run the following command to install project dependencies:
     `composer install`
     - Start your local development server (e.g., Apache, Nginx) and configure it to point to the project's `public` directory.